Cleaning & Organizing

 Collect stray hair in bathrooms

 When excess hair collects on bathroom surfaces, it can make the whole room feel dirty.
-“Use a lint roller to remove stray hair from a basin, bathroom floor, and under the shower,” says Amanda Ridler of the College Girl Cleaning Service.
-“Use a lint roller in difficult areas like under cabinets.”
+But you can use a lint roller to clean those hard-to-reach places, such as the back of your bathroom shelves or under the bathtub.
 Here’s how you’re probably cleaning your bathroom wrong.

 Dispose of a bug